Updated: Jan 3

 The phrase “gild the lily” means the developers try to add new functions that they think the customer would probably appreciate but are not really in the requirement documentations.
 The most possible result of this action is that the developers wasted their valuable time because the customers do not think the newly added function very useful.
 In conclusion, developers should not add new functions to the product without the customer’s agreement.

-On the other hand, sometimes the customer may ask the developers to add some “cool” function which really lacks practical use.
+On the other hand, sometimes the customer may ask the developers to add some “cool” function that really lacks practical use.
 This kind of requirement change would bring nothing useful to the project but additional schedule and cost.
-Therefore, in order to minimize the harms brought by thee unnecessary functions, we should make sure we all understand why the customer wants the requirements and the use method of the function.
+Therefore, in order to minimize the harms brought by these unnecessary functions, we should make sure we all understand why the customer wants the requirements and the use method of the function.

 In summary, this article introduces the importance of requirement management and requirement analysis and discusses four typical problems that may cause by the lack of requirement analysis in the project.